This module define classes used in high-level threaded programming.

 Zerynth VM offers native low-level primitives for multithreaded programming that can be difficult to use.
 This module abstracts such primitives to make them easy to use:

-run() method in a subclass.
+~Thread.run method in a subclass.
 No other methods (except for the constructor) should be overridden in a subclass.
-In other words,
+In other words, only override the

 Once a thread object is created, its activity must be started by calling the thread's